Preferred test for initial diagnosis of paroxysmal nocturnal hemoglobinuria (PNH) and quantification of PNH clones.

 By report

 This test is preferred for the initial diagnosis of PNH, and was developed according to published guidelines (Cytometry B Clin.
 Cytom.
-2010; 78:211) and as updated in 2014 (Cytometry B Clin.
+2010;78:211) and as updated in 2018 (Cytometry B Clin.
 Cytom.
-2014; 86:44).
-The test includes high-sensitivity WBC and RBC analysis with lower limits of detection of 0.005 percent for RBCs, 0.005 percent for PMNs, and 0.020 percent for monocytes.
+2018;94B:49).
+The test includes high-sensitivity WBC and RBC analysis with a lower limit of quantification of 0.02 percent for PNH RBCs and PMNs (based on 250,000 cells analyzed) and 0.5 percent for PNH monocytes (based on 10,000 cells analyzed).
+The lower limit of detection for PNH RBCs and PMNs is 0.008 percent and for PNH monocytes 0.2 percent.
+For severely pancytopenic patients, the WBC assay sensitivity will be much lower.

 Laboratory Developed Test (LDT)